redwyvern/docker-ddns-dnssec-nsupdate/README.md

 The image assumes that you will connect it to a network that has the host name (configurable) smtp-server, which it will use to send e-mails.

-The daemon itself can be configured through the provided 'run.sh' script which you should use as a startup script to launch the container.
+The daemon itself can be configured through the provided 'ddns.yml' compose file which you should modify and use to launch the container via docker compose.
 The script contains various documented settings that allow you to configure the DDNS update daemon.

 The easiest way to debug is to exec a bash session inside the container and then look at /var/log/syslog.